waza-ari/fastapi-keycloak-middleware/docs/usage.rst

 Everything combined might look like the following.
-Important note: the KeycloakConfiguration.verify attribute maps to the [KeycloakOpenID](https://github.com/marcospereirampj/python-keycloak/blob/5957607ad07536b94d878c3ce5d403c212b35220/src/keycloak/keycloak_openid.py#L62) verify attribute, which must be either the False bool value or the str path to the CA file used to sign the the FastAPI application cert.
-The default KeycloakConfiguration.verify vaue is False.
+Important note: the KeycloakConfiguration.verify attribute maps to the [KeycloakOpenID](https://github.com/marcospereirampj/python-keycloak/blob/5957607ad07536b94d878c3ce5d403c212b35220/src/keycloak/keycloak_openid.py#L62) verify attribute, which must be the True or False bool or the str path to the CA bundle used for the cert.
+The default KeycloakConfiguration.verify value is True.

 .. code-block:: python